javierrico/gLike/README.md

 ```
 Rint.Logon: $GLIKESYS/scripts/rootlogon.C
 ```
 this should execute the `rootlogon.C` of gLike each time you launch root.
+An example `.rootrc` is available in `gLike` distribution repository.

 ### gLike distribution structure